dougalcaleb/instant-carousel/README.md

 ### v1.4.0:
 Features:
+   *  Scripting module
+      *  Provides methods for controlling, listening to, and modifying Roundabout carousels
+      *
    *  Raised minimum pages requirement to 3 from 2
       *  Due to multiple bugs that start cropping up from less than 3 pages
       *  Can use 4 pages (duplicate each page) and disable navigation to achieve the same effect